Skip to main content

 Select specific modules or tags:

-vigolium run audit -t https://example.com -m xss -m sqli
+vigolium run dynamic-assessment -t https://example.com -m xss -m sqli

 Extension